in

 Paint Colors That Go With Gold

-White interior with cozy beige couch wooden floors and gold decor Here are the paint colors that pair well with gold for your home interior needs and ideas.
+Here are the paint colors that pair well with golden tones for your home interior needs and ideas.

 Black and White

-Modern black and white bedroom with illuminated horizontal poster You definitely can’t go wrong with the black and white color scheme.
-However, it’s best that this combination would only serve as a backdrop, either for wall colors or furniture paint.
+You definitely can’t go wrong with the black-and-white color scheme.
+However, it’s best that this combination would only serve as a backdrop, either for wall colors or furniture paint

 Meanwhile, it’s recommended that gold is only used as a decorative accent, such as for door handles, cabinet handles, light fixtures, and so on.